shane-reaume/LLM-Finetuning-Recipe-Assistant/README.md

 # LLM-Finetuning-Playground
-Project for LLM transformer finetuning and model deployment and to establish a robust AI testing and QA workflow
+Project for LLM transformer finetuning, model deployment and to establish a robust testing workflow.